SkyworkAI/Skywork-MoE/README.md

 ## Quickstart with vLLM

-We provide a method to quickly deploy the Skywork-Moe-base model based on vllm.
+We provide a method to quickly deploy the Skywork-Moe-Base model based on vllm.

-Under fp8 precision you can run Skywork-Moe-base with just only 8*4090.
+Under fp8 precision you can run Skywork-Moe-Base with just only 8*4090.

 You can get the source code in [`vllm`](https://github.com/SkyworkAI/vllm)